 On December 2, 2015, the Board of Directors, upon the recommendation of the Compensation Committee, adopted an Executive Severance Plan for senior officers (the "Severance Plan").
 Participation in the Severance Plan is limited to officers of the Company with a title of Vice President or more senior, and other employees who are designated by the Committee, provided that no person or officer who is otherwise party to an individual agreement with the Company providing for severance benefits may participate in the Severance Plan.
 Each of Todd F. Renaud (Vice President and Chief Information Officer) and Brian A. Daly (Vice President and Chief Human Resources Officer) are participants in the Severance Plan and are not otherwise party to an Agreement.

-Mr. Renaud, Mr. Daly, and other Vice Presidents are eligible to receive a cash severance benefit equal to 50% of such participant's annual base salary if the individual is terminated for any reason other than (i) resignation from employment, (ii) cause (as defined in the Severance Plan), (iii) death or (iv) disability (as defined in the Severance Plan).
+Mr. Renaud, Mr. Daly, and other Vice Presidents are eligible to receive a cash severance benefit equal to 50% of such participant's annual base salary if the individual is terminated for any reason other than (i) resignation from employment, (ii) cause (as defined in the Severance Plan).
 Such benefit is to be paid in substantially equal installments on the Company's regularly scheduled payroll dates for the six months following the participant's termination (the "Executive Severance Period").
-In addition to the cash severance payment, participants (and their eligible dependents) will also be entitled to receive continued coverage under the Company's group health plan during the Executive Severance Period at the same cost paid by active employees.
-The Severance Plan may be amended or terminated by the Compensation Committee at any time; provided, however, that (i) no amendment materially adverse to any Severance Plan participant will be effective without such participant's written consent until one year after its adoption, and (ii) termination of the Severance Plan will not be effective until one year following Compensation Committee or other corporate action authorizing termination of the Severance Plan.
+In addition to the cash severance Pariot at the same cost paid by active employees.
+The Severance Plan may be amended or terminated by the Compensation Committee at any time; provided, however, that (i) no amendment materially adverse to any Severance Plan participant's written consent until one year after its adoption, and (ii) termination of the Severance Plan will not be effective until one year following Compensation Committee or other corporate action authorizing termination of the Severance Plan.